hsolgaard/zha-bindings-manager/README.md

   unbound), by entity type (Light, Switch, Garage Door, Motion Sensor, etc — derived from each entity's `device_class`, not just its raw domain), by manufacturer, or by area — all remembered across reloads.
-A "hide coordinator bindings" toggle (on by default) filters out the reporting bindings most devices auto-create to the coordinator, so what's left is the device-to-device bindings you actually went looking for.
+A "hide coordinator bindings" toggle (on by default, and affects both the Map and the Bindings tab) filters out the reporting bindings most devices auto-create to the coordinator, so what's left is the device-to-device bindings you actually went looking for.
 A fullscreen toggle (⛶) expands the card to fill the browser window.
 - **Floor Plan view** — set an image URL (a floor plan you drop into `www/`), drag devices from an "unplaced" list onto their physical spot, and see bindings drawn as lines on top of the image instead of an auto-arranged